 I’m not complaining, it’s just that I missed my computer.
 I don’t know why, I guess it’s just something to do instead of snacking.

 I digress.
 I’m finally getting around to posting my homemade apple sauce recipe from our apple picking outing a few weeks ago.
-The recipe is simple and not anything you haven’t seen before, and it’s not a recipe handed down for generations – although I bet my great uncle and great grandmother would have made their apple sauce this way.
+The recipe is simple and not anything you haven’t seen before.
+It’s not a recipe handed down for generations – although I bet my great uncle and great grandmother would have made their apple sauce this way.

 I do remember my sister and I enjoying hot apple pie with a warm glass of milk (don’t ask — o.k., we never knew it was goat’s milk until we were adults).
-Anyway it was a memory my sister and I will never be able to replicate but we cherish every moment each time we talk about it.
+Anyway it was a memory my sister and I will never be able to replicate, and we cherish every moment each time we talk about it.

 - 12 – 16 apples, peeled & cubed (use any variety of apples you choose)